Scottjrw/CPEN391/software/kernel/readme.txt

 linux-4.5/ - folder containing the Linux 4.5 kernel, downloaded from kernel.org
 linux-4.5/.config - config from Terasic kernel
 utsrelease.h - special auto-generated file, linked to from linux-4.5/include/generated/utsrelease.h.
 The version in this file is very important as it must match the de1 soc kernel exactly, we force it to since we are actually using a different kernel version.
-Makefile - fancy "kernel style" makefile to compile our module transfer.sh - small script used to copy files back and forth to de1 soc over network via rsync (Need ssh to be set up) vgabuffer.c - HPS ram for VGA buffer cpen391_vgabuffer.ko - Latest compilation of the kernel module, included as a convenience
+Makefile - KBuild makefile to compile our module transfer.sh - small script used to copy files back and forth to de1 soc over network via rsync (Need ssh to be set up) vgabuffer.c - HPS ram for VGA buffer cpen391_vgabuffer.ko - Latest compilation of the kernel module, included as a convenience testvga.c, testuart.c, testregs.c - test userspace programs

 boot/ - stuff to do with the boot process of the HPS boot/socfpga_cyclone5.dts - device tree for the HPS, it is modified from the original device tree binary that Terasic provided.